Berrel Kräutler Architekten Berrel Kräutler Architekten

 Building volume: 75’000 m3

-Awards: best architects 22
+Awards: Best Architects 22

-Project particpants
+Project participants

 Client: Bundesamt für Bauten und Logistik BBL

-Construction engineer: Dr. Schwartz Consulting / Dr. Vollenweider
+Construcion engineer: Dr. Schwartz Consulting, Dr. Vollenweider

-Photos: Damian Poffet / Hannes Henz
+Photography: Damian Poffet, Hannes Henz

 0144Administration Building Ittigen